richpsharp/pygeoprocessing/README.rst

 Similar functionality can be found in ArcGIS/QGIS raster algebra, ArcGIS zonal statistics, and ArcGIS/GRASS/TauDEM hydrological routing routines.

-PyGeoprocessing is developed at the Natural Capital Project to create a programmable, open source, and free Python based GIS processing library to support the InVEST toolset.
+PyGeoprocessing is developed at Spring and the Natural Capital Project to create a programmable, open source, and free Python based GIS processing library.
 PyGeoprocessing's design prioritizes computation and memory efficient runtimes, easy installation and cross compatibility with other open source and proprietary software licenses, and a simplified set of orthogonal GIS processing routines that interact with GIS data via filename.
-Specifically the functionally provided by PyGeoprocessing
+Specifically the functionally provided by PyGeoprocessing includes:
-includes:

 * a suite of raster manipulation functions (warp, align, raster calculator, reclassification, distance transform, convolution, and fast iteration)